lisawink/UTPM/README.md

  ```
  elec
  ```
- More information on these parameters and the method can be found in the Nature Communications paper and corresponding supplementary information.
+ More information on these parameters and the method can be found in the published article and corresponding supplementary information.

 ### Saving results for multiple runs of the model